 BONUS TIP: When you’re riding around in your Jeep with the Sunrider top open, you should make a point to also open the rear window of your Jeep, or one (or more) of the driver/passenger side windows.
 Otherwise, you create too much of a vacuum inside the Jeep.
 That’s not good.

-UPDATE: I just found this video from Jeep showing how to open the Jeep Sunrider top.
-Now you can "see" how to do each step — and watch how simple it really is, even for just one person!
-(Here’s the video for the 4-door Jeep Wrangler.
-The steps are just a tad different than for the 2-door Wrangler Unlimited.)
+Jeep has some instructions and videos showing how to open the Jeep Sunrider top on each different model — so you can “see” how to do each step and watch how simple it really is, even for just one person!
+(The steps are a little bit different for each Jeep Wrangler model.)